Last updated on 11th September 2023

 2. Coca Cola

 In 2007, Coca Cola promised to replenish 100% of the water they used for manufacturing by 2020.
-And they actually ended up achieving their goal early, in 2015.
+And they actually ended up achieving their goal early, in 2015, which shows achieving stretch goals can be done!
 According to the then-CEO Muhtar Kent:

 “This achievement marks a moment of pride for Coca-Cola and our partners.
 A goal that started as an aspiration in 2007 is today a reality and a global milestone we plan to maintain as our business grows.”